ARZF/NFT-marketplace/README.md

 This repository demonstrates the backend-heavy architecture described in the project brief.
 It follows a simple split:

-- `marketplace_indexer.py` handles Web3 connectivity, optional live-chain indexing, and an in-memory order book.
+- `marketplace_indexer.py` handles Web3 connectivity, optional live-chain indexing, and a SQLite-backed order book.
-- `app_factory.py` / `main.py` expose the API via FastAPI for local dev.
+- `app_factory.py` / `main.py` expose the API via FastAPI for local dev and deployment (e.g. Railway).
-- `api/` contains lightweight Python serverless functions so the same data can be served on Vercel.
 - `index.html` is a Tailwind + ethers.js UI that speaks to `/api/listings` and can trigger a real `buyItem` call through MetaMask.

 ## Local Development